airbnb/react-sketchapp/examples/symbols/README.md

 npm run build
 npm run link-plugin
 ```
-Then, open Sketch and navigate to `Plugins → react-sketchapp: Basic skpm Example`
+Then, open Sketch and navigate to `Plugins → react-sketchapp: Symbol Support`

 ## The idea behind the example